Book an Appointment

 Outside of her professional work, Alanna enjoys being with her family and friends, and exercising.
 She loves learning new sports and hobbies and is always seeking an opportunity to try something new.

-Amanda Neystrong (she/her) is a Master of Counselling student at City University, currently completing her clinical internship.
+Amanda Neystrong (she/her) is a Registered Social Worker.
 With nearly two decades of experience supporting youth and families through her work as a social worker and counsellor, Amanda brings warmth, insight, and dedication to her practice.
 People often describe Amanda as approachable, down-to-earth, and deeply empathetic.
 Her priority is creating a space where you feel safe, seen, and understood.
 This will be a space where your story matters, and where healing and growth can unfold at your pace.

 Walking alongside parents and caregivers is Amanda’s passion within the counselling field.
 She understands specific challenges and how isolating it can feel to support a child who is neurodivergent, part of the LGBTQ+ community, or experiencing mental health or substance use concerns.
 Her approach centres around supporting caregivers to feel more grounded, connected, and confident in their parenting journey.